GeosoftInc/gxpy/docs/transform/gxapi_templates/index.rst

 Each of the classes above can be used to pass these immutable types by reference to the GX API.
-Instances of the objects has a ``value`` property holding a reference to the immutable.
+Instances of the objects has a ``value`` property holding a reference to the immutable object.

 Default instances will be intialized with dummy values for ``float_ref`` and ``int_ref``, an empty string for ``str_ref`` and ``False`` for ``bool_ref``.
 One can also set the value during intialization or assigning